 If the selected refactoring requires user input, the refactoring wizard opens.
 Note that the wizard's dialogs are not modal, so you can edit the code while the wizard is open.

 If a refactoring operation would cause code conflicts (such as duplicate names, visibility conflicts, and so on), the wizard displays the list of conflicts on the last step, before you apply the refactoring.
 For some conflicts, the wizard can also suggest quick-fixes.
 For more information, see Resolve conflicts in refactorings.

 Right after the refactoring has been completed, all changes that it makes anywhere, including other files, are registered as a single operation.
 So you can use the Undo action Ctrl+Z to roll back all these changes with a single keystroke.

 Some refactorings are available immediately after you modify code in the editor.
 For more information, see Inplace refactorings

 You can use the following shortcuts to invoke refactorings:

-For the full list of Rider keyboard shortcuts, see Keyboard Shortcuts Reference.
+For the full list of JetBrains Rider keyboard shortcuts, see Keyboard shortcuts in predefined keymaps.